 On Friday, I showed up and the 4Runner - usually parked outside while they were working on other jobs - was nowhere to be found. @mini.turbodb and @mrs.turbodb happened to be there with me this time, and when Humberto noticed us poking around he beckoned us inside - the 4Runner was in the paint room.
 Painting had not yet begun.

 But it was sanded, prepped, and ready to go.
 And it looked great.
 I could see after the sanding that places with filler were quite well done - the quarter panel itself had been mostly restored to its original shape.
 Very cool!

 Well, I don't know exactly when it got painted, but when I stopped by on Monday, it was back outside and looking spiffy.
 Really, that rear quarter panel and door (which had been blended) were the best looking parts of the 4Runner at this point.

-The next day @mrs.turbodb got a call from Umberto - the 4Runner was ready.
-Happy to get it back, I headed down and happily forked over the under-the-original-estimate amount that Umberto told me was the final cost, and thanked everyone in the shop profusely.
+The next day @mrs.turbodb got a call from Humberto - the 4Runner was ready.
+Happy to get it back, I headed down and happily forked over the under-the-original-estimate amount that Humberto told me was the final cost, and thanked everyone in the shop profusely.
 The truck looks great, and while I lost too many hours of my life arguing with Safeco about it, now it's back in action and ready for it's next adventure!

 I can say with no hesitation that I highly recommend Jim's Auto Body.
-I don't know if Jim is even really around anymore, but as long as Umberto is, you'll be in great hands!
+I don't know if Jim is even really around anymore, but as long as Humberto is, you'll be in great hands!